brianssparetime/blog/content/posts/pentax-q-photos/index.md

   - pentax-q
 ---

-The <nuxt-link to="pentax-q-review">Pentax Q</nuxt-link> is the camera I wish I'd bought ten year ago.
+The [Pentax Q](/posts/pentax-q-review) is the camera I wish I'd bought ten year ago.

 Some pictures taken with the Pentax Q lenses, the softer ones taken with vintage 8mm film lenses that can be acquired for ~ $10 on ebay.